nncarlson/nka/README.md

 usage information.
 You can get a better idea of how NKA behaves by experimenting with these programs.

-The directory `src-C++` contains a somewhat different version of NKA.
-This is a C++ implementation (by Markus Berndt) that was designed to work with the NOX package from Trilinos (http://trilinos.org), and which was used to generate the numerical results in [4].
-This code is now obsolete, however, and is just retained for reference.
-NOX now includes a version of Anderson Acceleration.

 References
 ----------
 1. N.N.
 Carlson and K. Miller.
 Design and Application of a Gradient-